oracle-devrel/devo.tutorials/oci-iac-framework/getting-started-with-oci-step-6-governance.md

 You find more details to do this in [10 effective ways to save cost in the cloud][cost_optimization2].

 ## Extensibility
-{% img assets/extensibility.jpg 45% "Extensibility" %}
+{% imgx assets/extensibility.jpg 45% "Extensibility" %}

 [Oracle Cloud Infrastructure Usage and Cost Reports to Autonomous Database Tool usage2adw][cost_usage2adw]